websight-io/kyanite/README.md

 ## Creating a New Theme for Kyanite

-Kyanite supports two themes: the default theme and a dark mode.
+Kyanite supports creating custom themes, based on light or dark color palette.
 If you wish to create your own custom theme, follow these steps:

 ### 1. Create a New Page Space Template